 Renforth Resources (CSE:RFR) is a resource exploration company that owns a collection of five properties located in Canada, including four properties situated on the Cadillac break in Quebec.
 Renforth also owns the Nixon-Bartleman gold project located 45 kilometers outside of Timmins, Ontario.
-Renforth Resources’ two primary properties, New Alger and Parbec, both boast approximately 1.5 kilometers on the break and are determined to be gold-bearing.
+Renforth Resources’ two primary properties, New Alger and Parbec, both cover approximately three kilometers of the break and are gold-bearing.

 Initial exploration on the two primary properties has shown promising results.
 The New Alger project has a NI 43-101 inferred resource of 237,000 ounces at a grade of 2.1 g/t gold in one of its zones and the company is optimistic about growing that resource.
-The Parbec project includes an inferred resource of 514,108 ounces at a 2.01 g/t gold grade and a total indicated resource of 33,592 ounces at a grade of 3.62 g/t gold.
+The Parbec project includes an inferred resource of 656,875 ounces of gold grading 2.33 g/t gold and an indicated resource of 37,224 ounces of gold grading 3.47 g/t gold.
 Renforth will be continuing its exploration efforts with the aim of extending the strike length and increasing the resource further.